 [Regulation 70A inserted in Gazette 30 Jun 2010 p.
 3139.]

 70B.
-Terms of supplementary risk benefits
+Supplementary risk benefits, terms of

 (1) The Board must decide the terms of any supplementary risk benefits provided for covered risk benefits Members under regulation 70A.

 (2) The Board may decide on different terms for different classes of covered risk benefits Members.